Exclusive: Walmart expands vaccinations in boost to U.S. COVID-19 program

 Walgreens, CVS, Kroger, and Rite Aid have also stepped up to vaccinate Americans in what is the largest and most complex immunization effort in U.S. history.
 Those shots are needed to help stop the virus, which has killed more than 400,000 and infected more than 24 million people in the United States.

+A spokesperson from the Texas Department of State Health Services said many of Walmart’s pharmacies have enrolled as vaccine providers in the state, but that “only a handful” have received the doses so far due to limited supply.
+“Once there’s a broader supply and we can regularly start allocating to more pharmacies, they will be included,” the spokesperson said.

+Arkansas Governor Asa Hutchinson told Reuters it plans to “continue and expand” its existing partnership with Walmart, and that as additional vaccine doses become available, Walmart has agreed to be a key part of its distribution plan.

-Reporting by Melissa Fares in New York and Lisa Baertlein in Los Angeles; editing by Vanessa O’Connell and Jason Neely
+Reporting by Melissa Fares in New York and Lisa Baertlein in Los Angeles; editing by Jason Neely and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.